DGLewiss/Module-1-Challenge/README.md

 BlackRock’s Aladdin is the investment management tool of choice for over 55,000 investment professionals and 200 institutional clients.
 The platform assists users with portfolio, risk and data management, compliance, regulations and client servicing.
 Aladdin’s latest ability is ESG integration enabling customers to factor ESG analytics into investment decision-making.
 Sustainable business operations are imperative for corporations to future-proof their positions.
 Recently structured tax provisions such as the inflation reduction act are passed to support investment into renewable energy transition and sustainable technologies.
 Therefore, investors obtaining insight into tax policies with ESG strategies provide an opportunity for differentiated investment outcomes.
 BlackRock’s Aladdin positions itself between the legislative change and investors to support ESG investments and accelerate economic prosperity in this sector.

-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers? institutional investors including asset managers, pension funds, insurers and corporate treasurers.

-* What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilise?) and getting ahead of — emerging customer and market trends.
-Climate change and sustainability likely rank among the most pressing.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like StackShare to find this information.)
 Since the start of 2020, Aladdin has added nearly 30 high-level sustainability index scores from leading data providers.
 They’ve integrated new ESG data fields from groups like MSCI and Sustainalytics into the platform.
 And they are partnering to expand the offering, including a strategic partnership with Clarity AI (a tech-driven sustainability measurement start-up) and the acquisition of Baringa Partner’s Climate Change Scenario Mode